Investing is hard.

 This will be a particularly valuable service level for people who have more complex financial situations.
 That can include multiple investment accounts, a complicated tax situation, or just having someone to discuss the intricacies of your investment plan with.

 Betterment works on a flat fee based on the size of your portfolio.
 Apart from that fee, there are no trading fees or commissions, no transfer fees, and no fees for rebalancing your portfolio.

-The standard fee is 0.25% of your account balance.
+The standard fee (Digital) is 0.25% of your account balance.
 That means that you can have up to $100,000 account professionally managed with Betterment for just $250 per year.
 Even at the lowest service tier, you get all the benefits of a Betterment – rebalancing, tax harvesting, diversification, etc.

-For a Betterment Plus account, which requires a $100,000 minimum account balance, the annual fee is 0.40%.
+For a Betterment Premium account, which requires a $100,000 minimum account balance, the annual fee is 0.40%.
 That means that you can have a $100,000 account professionally managed by Betterment for just $400 per year.
 Betterment appears to have eliminated the Plus account and renamed it the Premium, lowering the Premium fee down to 0.40% from its previously 0.50% fee.